tmaiadev/DOM/readme.md

 # DOM

-This project, much like ReactDOM, helps you handle the DOM inside your javascript code.
+This function helps you handle the DOM inside your vanilla javascript code.

 ## Parameters